 With so many people now working from home, picking the best cheap printer is essential.
 You may find that now you're not at the office so much, you're in need of a printer, but you don't want to spend a lot of money on one.

-This is where our best cheap printers of 2020 buying guide comes in.
+This is where our best cheap printers buying guide comes in.
 On this page you'll find honest and straightforward buying advice about buying a budget printer.

 After all, while you don't want to spend a lot of money on a printer, you won't want to buy a low-cost printer that lets you down with poor quality printouts and slow speeds.